Frank-Bemelman/radioglobe-esp32-2025/README.md

 3) Prepare the ESP32 module with the software for the globe itself.
 Compile in Arduino IDE, don't forget to fill the secrets.h file with your wifi SSID and password.
 4) Get an API key at Google Developer platform, for the TimeZone API and Geo Geocoding API, both use the same API key.
 It is used to find the right timezone for the clock, and also to get the right two-letter country code to be able to display the right country flag.
 It is a bit of hassle, but very worthwhile.
 And it is free.

 I don't plan to give a step-by-step instruction here.
 That is too much effort and I don't know if there is a lot of interrest in this project.
 But if you start with it, just ask.
-In which case I my elaborate a bit more.
+In which case I may elaborate a bit more.

 Cheers,
 Frank